ytakefuji/img2csv/README.md

 # img2csv

-In order to analyze individual evaluations using image data who can provide reliable evaluations or who cannot, the following prcesses are needed:
+In order to analyze individual evaluations using image data who can provide reliable evaluations or who cannot, the following processes are needed:

 1.All image files should be resized and converted to the same size of images.